Faith No More: Legacy

 They were voted No. 52 on VH1's "100 Greatest Artists of Hard Rock".
 The band is credited for inventing the alternative metal genre which began in the 1980s and that fuses metal with other genres, including alternative rock.
 Tim Grierson of About.com said the band "helped put alternative metal on the map."
 Faith No More has also been credited for influencing nu metal bands, such as Limp Bizkit, Korn, and Sevendust, primarily due to the popularity of "Epic", and other early material that featured rap and rock crossovers.
 Papa Roach vocalist Jacoby Shaddix, a self-confessed fan of the band, stated in a 2015 interview "They fused some of that hip-hop and rock together.
 They were one of the earliest bands to do that, and definitely pioneers to a whole genre.
 If you listen to Korn, if you listen to how the bass and the drums lock up, it's quite similar to how Faith No More was doing it in their early years."
 Papa Roach guitarist Jerry Horton also listed Faith No More as a major influence when the band was starting out.
-In a 2019 interview on the Australian channel Rage's Midnight Show, Tobias Forge, leader of the Swedish rock band Ghost, explained what the band meant to him by saying, "In the 90s there were a few bands that I liked a lot, and still like to this day, that are consecutively hard to niche.
+In a 2019 interview on the Australian channel Rages Midnight Show, Tobias Forge, leader of the Swedish rock band Ghost, explained what the band meant to him by saying, "In the 90s there were a few bands that I liked a lot, and still like to this day, that are consecutively hard to niche.
 One band is Faith No More.
 Who knows what they play?
 No one knows really.
 It's a synth band?
 No. Is it a heavy metal band?
 No, not really.
 It's just a really, really good rock band."

-The band and their 1990 single "Epic" have frequently been cited as an example of an '80s or '90s one-hit wonder.
+The band and their 1990 single "Epic" have frequently been cited as an example of a 1980s or 1990s one-hit wonder.
 The band's original final record Album of the Year experienced high sales in countries such as Australia (where it went Platinum), New Zealand and Germany, while being deemed a commercial failure in their native US.